tm-craggs/city-notes/Year 1/Computer Fundementals/1 - Architecture History.md

 **Moore's Law**
 - Transistor count in Integrated Circuit chips will double roughly every 18-24 months. - Gordon Moore (1965)
 - Moore's law predicts that this trend will continue into the foreseeable future.
-- Shrinking transistors have powered this trend, however we are reaching the limisr
+- Shrinking transistors have powered this trend, however we are reaching the limits of what is physically possible.
+New ways must be found to improve computing power (quantum computing)